-Now, before we get into the main points of how you can watch 'Zulu' right now, here are some notable highlights about the Diamond Films UK drama flick.
+Now, before we get into the full breakdown of how you can watch 'Zulu' right now, here are some notable highlights about the Diamond Films UK drama flick.
 Zulu starring Stanley Baker, Jack Hawkins, Ulla Jacobsson, James Booth has a NR rating, a runtime of about 2 hr 18 min.
 The release date of the movie is June 17th, 1964.
-The movie received a user score of 74/100 on TMDb, which was calculated from reviews from 547 active users.
+The movie received a user score of 74/100 on TMDb, which is based on reviews from 547 engaged users.

-Thinking of starting 'Zulu' from the comfort of your living room?
-Hunting down a streaming service to buy, rent, download, or watch the Cy Endfield-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.
+Looking to see 'Zulu' without leaving the house?
+Finding a streaming service to buy, rent, download, or watch the Cy Endfield-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Zulu' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Zulu' on each platform when they are available.
 'Zulu' is currently available to rent, purchase, or stream via subscription on Prime Video, Fandango At Home, Kanopy, Apple TV, Prime Video Free with Ads, Peacock Premium, Darkroom, Plex Channel, FlixFling, JustWatchTV, Google Play Movies, Prime Video with Ads, FlixHouse, Shout!
 Factory TV, The Roku Channel, Peacock Premium Plus, Tubi TV, YouTube, Hoopla, BFI Player Amazon Channel, Prime Video, Microsoft Store, and Pluto TV in the US.

 'Zulu' Release Dates